Cosmetics Legal & Compliance

 - There is improper packaging and labeling of color additives, and

-- The packaging has deficiencies where the Poison Prevention Packaging Act requires special packaging.
+- The packaging has deficiencies that require special packaging under the Poison Prevention Packaging Act.

 FTC Legal Issues

-While the FDA has primary jurisdiction over labeling, safety and purity of a given food, dietary supplement, medical device, or cosmetic, the Federal Trade Commission (FTC) enforces advertising and marketing regulation, to ensure that claims are truthful, not misleading and adequately substantiated.
+While the FDA has primary jurisdiction over labeling, safety, and purity of a given food, dietary supplement, medical device, or cosmetic, the Federal Trade Commission (FTC) enforces advertising and marketing regulations to ensure that claims are truthful, not misleading, and adequately substantiated.
 Thus, we address both FDA and FTC legal issues for our clients.

 Legal Services for Cosmetics Companies